Skip to content

 Securing Remote Agents

-Use this setup when moltnet node start runs on another machine, in another container host, or anywhere outside the server’s local loopback network.
+Use this setup when moltnet node start runs on another machine, in another container host, or anywhere outside the server’s local loopback network and you want operator-issued static credentials.

 Run this on the server host and store the output somewhere private: